 Do your best to avoid purchasing products that utilize plastic film packaging.
 There are plenty of alternatives to many products, including those listed above, that use plastic-free packaging.
 If you have favorite products that come wrapped in plastic, I encourage you to message those companies and let them know how you feel about their packaging.
 It’s become enough of an issue that I think that if enough people take simple actions like this, businesses just might listen.

-- I do own a couple other brands: these SPLF gallon-size bags and this set of Qinline assorted sizes.
-They are great less expensive options.
+I do own a couple other brands: these SPLF gallon-size bags and this set of Qinline assorted sizes.
+They are also great, but if I had to pick, I would go with the Stashers.
+I will admit, nobody in the house loves washing these bags, but I have this drying rack to help the process.

 I will admit, nobody in my house loves washing the reusable bags, but this Marbrasse drying rack helps the process.
 For a plastic-free drying rack, try bamboo, such as the Zefiro drying rack, or stainless steel, like Grove’s Multi-Purpose Drying Rack.

-There are compostable plastic options out there, such as BioBag brand products, but be aware that nearly all ‘compostable’ plastics are not appropriate for backyard composting.
-They require processing under very high heat in a commercial composting facility, which are few.
+There are compostable plastic ziplock bags available, but these are generally too good to be true.
+Nearly all ‘compostable’ plastics are not appropriate for backyard composting.
+They require processing under very high heat in a commercial composting facility, which are rare.

 Produce bags